 It went above Alabama Avenue before crossing the Johnson Turnpike.
 The Broad Gauge then went past the first road up the mountain, the Whiteside Turnpike.
 A short distance past that, it went under Incline #2 (today's Incline).
 Just beyond that, it crossed on a high trestle above the first Incline that was built to the Point Hotel.
 Then it went across a smaller trestle above the old Federal Road that dated to 1803.
 Just above the trestle, the Federal Road veered to the right and continued just above the rail line.
 The road to the home of Robert Cravens (Lower Cravens Terrace) went straight up from the small trestle.

 The line then headed past the future Ruby Falls before coming to a switchback deep in the woods.
 Not far from the switchback a Civilian Conservation Corps camp was set up for workers who built numerous trails and rock walls on the side of Lookout Mountain.
 It was called Camp Demaray.
 A section of the old Broad Gauge was put to use as a road leading to the historic Cravens House.
 Just past Cravens House, the road goes to the left and the original railbed resumes just below the historic Hardy house.
 Richard Hardy, a Chattanooga mayor and industrialist and his wife, Ethel Soper Hardy, lived there for many years.
 Ethel Soper Hardy helped found the Humane Educational Association.
 A ceramic cat was atop the house for many years.
-The charming home with its interesting outbuildings became the property of the National Park Service and was falling into ruins.
+The charming home with its interesting outbuildings became the property of the National Park Service and began falling into ruins.

 The Broad Gauge passed by several trickling streams from mountainside springs in its gradual ascent to the top of Lookout.
 It once again passed under the Incline Railway.
 It came out at the top of the later Lookout Mountain Boulevard (Scenic Highway).
 A section of the highway at the top follows the old Broad Gauge route.